14 Regal Facts about the Royal Family

 11. Christmas comes early.

 Santa Claus apparently makes a special exception for the British royals.
 That is, in the sense that the family tends to open their Christmas presents the day before everyone else!
 They often open their gifts on Christmas Eve, with the Queen traditionally giving her yearly speech to the nation the next day.

 The Queen’s gloves are interesting all on their own.
 She wears them constantly in public, yet they are probably not as expensive or as opulent as you might imagine.
 In fact, a pair of gloves for the monarch is likely to cost little over £100.
 What’s more, she doesn’t tend to buy new gloves – instead, she has them washed and repaired.
 That’s frugal thinking!

 13. The royals don’t tend to waste much.

 The royals are frugal in general.
 It’s not unheard of for royals to re-use outfits on several special occasions, rather than buy one or two outfits and never wear them again.
 What’s more, it’s thought that Charles and Diana were very keen to reduce food wastage during their marriage.
 It’s thought that they often saved leftovers to ensure nothing went to waste.

 14. Royals need more than the monarch’s assent to marry.

 Believe it or not, any royals hoping to get married will need more than a blessing from the Queen.
-They need to obtain a licence!
+They need to obtain a license!
 That is, if they are under the age of 25, and are in line to the throne within the first six people.